murat-polat/keycloak-deployment-example/README.md

 ![](/src/Keycloak_start.png)

-Click Administration Console then login with your credentiales from the docker-compose.yaml  file (admin/Password123)
+Click Administration Console then login with your credentials from the docker-compose.yaml  file (admin/Password123)

-After first login cnage your password
+After first login change your password

 ![](/src/ChangePassword.png)